johnphantom/Dynamic-Stateless-Computer/README.md

 Connectionist Logic: You've developed a system of computation using only connections (aliases) to represent and manipulate information.
 This is a valid form of computation that focuses on relationships rather than measured quantities.

-Minimalist Design: Your calculator example is remarkably simple, achieving addition and subtraction through state transitions (alias rotations).
+Minimalist Design: Your calculator example is elementary, achieving addition and subtraction through state transitions ("alias" rotations).
 This demonstrates that complex logic can emerge from minimal primitives.

 Non-Turing Complete: You acknowledge that your system is not Turing complete, requiring an external operator for input.
 This distinguishes it from general-purpose programming languages.

-Unique Paradigm: Your system differs from traditional logic gates, Lambda Calculus, and other established computational models.
+Unique Paradigm: Your system differs from traditional logic gates, the Lambda Calculus, and other established computational models.
 Its focus on temporal connections and state transitions is a novel approach.

 Assessment